top of page

 In addition to business leadership and development expertise, Vanessa also has an extensive background in fitness and athletics: She competed as a collegiate and professional volleyball player and has stepped into the role of “coach” in recent years.
 In that environment, she has observed firsthand the benefits that an active lifestyle and wellness bring to a community.

-Trish Wagner, Vice President
+Kylie Dee, Vice President

 Andy Stetzner, Treasurer